Robert Plant: Sensational Space Shifters (2012–2018)

-It was first reported that Robert Plant's new band, the Sensational Space Shifters, would be debuting at 2012's WOMAD festival in Wiltshire, England.
+It was first reported that Robert Plant's new band, the Sensational Space Shifters, would be debuting at 2012's WOMAD festival in Wiltshire.
 An intimate warm up gig was then announced in Gloucester on 8 May 2012 to a crowd of 400.
 Although it was initially reported that there were 10 members of the band, along with Plant the band consists of former Strange Sensation members, Cast guitarist Liam "Skin" Tyson, Justin Adams, Billy Fuller and John Baggott along with Dave Smith and Juldeh Camara.
 Patty Griffin was the special guest on the first few shows prior to her new album release and subsequent tour.

 On 13 July 2012, the band released a download live album called Sensational Space Shifters (Live in London July '12).
 This album featured a mix of Strange Sensation and Led Zeppelin reinterpretations as well as covers and a spot by Patty Griffin.
 In addition to WOMAD and the Gloucester show, the Sensational Space Shifters were scheduled for the free Sunflower River Blues & Gospel Festival's 25th anniversary in Clarksdale, Mississippi on 10–12 August 2012.

-Released in 2014, Lullaby and...
-The Ceaseless Roar is Plant's tenth solo album and the first studio recording with his band the Sensational Space Shifters.
+Released in 2014, Lullaby and the Ceaseless Roar is Plant's tenth solo album and the first studio recording with his band the Sensational Space Shifters.

 On 28 June 2014, Plant and the Sensational Space Shifters played at the Glastonbury Extravaganza.
 The band featured West African musician Juldeh Camara, guitarists Skin Tyson and Justin Adams, drummer Dave Smith, Massive Attack keyboardist John Baggott, and bassist Billy Fuller.
 On 7 August 2014, Plant announced an autumn 2014 7-date North American tour from 25 September (in Port Chester, NY) to 7 October 2014 (in Los Angeles, CA).